-There's something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem filling their boots with fun things to do in their spare time.
+There’s something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem finding fun things to do in their spare time.

-Conspicuous consumption in the form of shopping and eating is a Singapore norm, and firmly features in both local and expat lifestyles – so new arrivals in the city should prepare to engage in both of these popular pastimes – and budget accordingly.
+Conspicuous consumption in the form of shopping and eating is a Singapore norm and firmly features in both local and expat lifestyles.
+New arrivals in the city should prepare to engage in both of these popular pastimes – and budget accordingly.

-Otherwise, much time is devoted to the pursuit of life outdoors, despite the heat.
+Otherwise, much time is devoted to the pursuit of life outdoors, despite Singapore's constant heat.
 On weekends, parks and trails heave with bike riders, joggers and those simply enjoying a stroll.

-Expats should keep in mind, though, that Singapore has a 'work hard, play hard' culture, in every sense of the expression.
-So while the lifestyle can feel indulgent at times, it’s likely to be well-earned.
+Expats should keep in mind, though, that Singapore has a work-hard-play-hard culture in every sense of the expression.
+While the lifestyle can feel indulgent at times, it’s likely to be well-earned.

 Shopping in Singapore

 From luxury boutiques and modern malls to streetside flea markets, expats will find that the options for shopping in Singapore are almost endless – whatever their budget.

 Both locals and expats in Singapore love to shop, and there is no shortage of aisles to cruise in this city-state.
 Orchard Road and The Shoppes at Marina Bay Sands are particularly known for having high-end designer stores such as Chanel and Prada.

 Eating out in Singapore

 As mentioned, food and frequenting lavish restaurants are a big part of Singaporean culture, and there are numerous exciting eateries and food stalls to choose from.
 From a bowl of noodles at a hawker centre to a tasting menu at a celebrity restaurant, foodie expats will have a great time exploring the city’s food scene, which boasts just about every type of cuisine imaginable.

 Restaurant reviews and recommendations are easy to come by online, and magazines are also a valuable source when looking for the latest hotspots and trends in the culinary scene.
 Local food bloggers can be helpful too.